 - Bring your child along for a centre visit/orientation.
 It would be helpful for your child and you (yes, you parents) to be oriented to the new centre environment and be acquainted with the class teachers.
 After all, these teachers are going to be your child’s primary caregivers for the entire school year.

 - Adjust your child’s habits and routines.
-Routines give children the sense of security and let them develop self-discipline so do find out the time schedule of the preschool (nap and lunch time especially) and some of the routines they practice, i.e. using shower-heads.
+Routines give children a sense of security and let them develop self-discipline so do find out the time schedule of the preschool (nap and lunchtime especially) and some of the routines they practice, i.e. using shower-heads.
 Gradually adjust your child’s routine to suit the school’s routine.
 If you have yet to set a routine, it would be best to establish one.

 - Be involved in preparing for school.
 Find out what your child needs for school and bring him/her along for the selection and purchase of items needed for school – from picking out a school bag to buying a new blanket.

 - Pack the school bag early.
 It would be best to pack it before the first day so you would not miss anything out.
 Let your child assist you in putting in the things into the new bag where he/she learns to take ownership of his/her own belonging.
 You can even pick out an outfit for a very important day together.